maxallandotcom/jekyll-now/_posts/2017-9-26-The-Ranchito-Bar-Ad.md

 ---
 layout: post
-title: Tuesday, September 26, 2017 The Ranchito Bar Ad
+title: The Ranchito Bar Ad
 author: Maxallan
 ---
+Tuesday, September 26, 2017 The Ranchito Bar Ad

 Since 11:20am I had to research about cute kawaii characters and then then try to create my own.
 I listened to “los forasteros” podcast on youtube and found some cute drawings that I really liked, still I need to practice more.